Todochris/CheatSheets/Linux CheatSheet.md

 * `diff -rq origin/folder dest/folder` | checks the difference in content between 2 folders
     * r : option to check folder recursivly
     * q : brief mode, not checking line by line the differences
-* `rsync -avu --delete --exclude="/.*" /origin/folder/ /dest/folder` | sync the content of a folder with a folder by only adding the new elements
+* `rsync -avu --delete --exclude="/.*" /origin/folder/ /dest/folder` | sync the content of a folder with a folder by only adding the new elements.
+More details in [this section](##Details-for-commands)
-    * `-avu` : archive (full directory) , verbose, update (skip files that are newer on the receiver)
     * `--delete` : deleting from destination what is not present in the source, /!\ dangerous /!\
     * `--exclude="/.*"` : excluding hidden files
     * `--dry-run` : only show what are the files that are planned to be sent without sending them